 Once dedicated, the new chapel will be the site of the College’s four daily Masses as well as the many devotions initiated and attended by a large majority of its 350 students, who hail from across the country and abroad.

-This is a private chapel located in a new villa built among the rolling hills of Nebraska.
+This is a private chapel located in a villa built among the rolling hills of Nebraska.
 Inspired by the simple rationality of the Florentine Renaissance, the room is configured with a vaulted nave and a domed sanctuary.
 Side chapels in the front and rear of the chapel are dedicated to Our Lady, the Archangel Michael, Saint Joseph, and Saint Francis of Assisi.

 La Crosse, Wisconsin